radeshmm/ganesha/README.txt

+----- BENCHMARKS -----

+Ganesha has been used in production since August 2013 on a 5 server cluster by DrawCast, a social network for artists (for iOS and Android).
+That cluster currently processes an average of 3000 database API calls per second, or 8 billion calls per month with an average load of .25 for each server (standard deviation of .6).

+Here are some benchmarks running on Amazon EC2 using m3.xlarge nodes:

+On a single node cluster:
+   1-way-replicated writes: ~7000 writes/s
+   1-way-replicated reads: ~31000 reads/s

+On a three node cluster:
+   3-way-replicated writes: ~23000 writes/s
+   3-way-replicated reads: ~42000 reads/s

+On a five node cluster:
+   3-way-replicated writes: ~27000 writes/s
+   3-way-replicated reads: ~44000 reads/s

+On a five node cluster:
+   5-way-replicated writes: ~15000 writes/s
+   5-way-replicated reads: ~42000 reads/s

+Keep in mind that all reads/writes are checked with all relevant servers for consistency and correctness (using timestamps/checksums).

+You can repeat these tests by running:
+	java -cp ../ganesha_all.jar cota.ganeshatest.Test gen

+	java -cp ../ganesha_all.jar cota.ganeshatest.Test writing

+	java -cp ../ganesha_all.jar cota.ganeshatest.Test reading

 ----- INSTALLATION (Linux) -----

 # On each server, download the recent jar and create the config directory and ip_address file